 The Service is for those living in Edinburgh and are unemployed or on a low income; want to move into education, training or employment that is related to IT or Data; and belong to at least one of the following groups: have a disability or learning difficulty; are a woman; are an Armed Forces veteran; from a minority ethnic background.
 Please note that Access Data is currently taking referrals only from people who are interested in starting our courses (including IT) when the course recruitment is open (usually March and May-June).

 Access Data is not time limited, as we understand that our participants might face complex challenges and we work around their changing needs.

 Access Data offers the opportunity for participants to gain skills and knowledge that will enable them to make progress in education, further training or employment.

-Due to current circumstances Access Data is delivered remotely (via phone and online sessions through Zoom, Microsoft Teams, Skype, or other tool preferred by individual participants).
-In the future, the programme will also be delivered at Access to Industry’s Community College based at 156 Cowgate in Edinburgh.
-The service will also be delivered in outreach locations.
-This will enable people who are not yet ready to attend the Community College to start their Access Data journey.
+Access Data is delivered in a blended model – remotely (via phone and online sessions through Zoom, Microsoft Teams, Skype, or other tool preferred by individual participants) or face-to-face in our Community College at 156 Cowgate.
+The Service might also be delivered in outreach locations to enable people who are not yet ready to attend the Community College to start their Access Data journey.